Does Nystatin work for Candida? That is the question we explore today. A site visitor asks the following question…

 Additionally, for many people, once the antifungal is discontinued, then Candida returns usually in full force.
 Although the Candida diet is not going to cure Candida alone, it will keep it under control.
 However, typically once you stray and eat too many carbohydrates, symptoms will flare once again.

 I had a bad experience with Threelac and so have many other people.
 I don’t recommend it to anyone, especially those with severe systemic overgrowth.
-Candida can get resistant to Threelac as well, and many people report that once they stop taking it, then Candida returns.
-It is no different than any other antifungal, except that a lot of people report that they get extremely ill from Threelac.
+Some strains of Candida may be resistant to Threelac as well, and many people report that once they stop taking it, then Candida returns.
+It is no different than any other remedy, except that a lot of people report that they get extremely ill from Threelac.
 I suggest you read my post where many other people have shared their experiences and my review on this product:

 I encourage you to read other posts I’ve made on this blog about Candida.
 There have been many questions I’ve answered that will likely be helpful for you.
 You can find them on this page, and be sure to click the link that says “previous entires” at the bottom of this page to see the rest of the posts related to this topic:

 Nystatin is helpful for many while taking it and before your Candida gets resistant to it.
 It does effectively kill Candida in the gut, until mutation occurs.
 It works great for vaginal yeast.
 You can put the powder in a capsule and insert it vaginally as a suppository.
 As far as prescription drugs go, Nystatin is the safest one.
 Nystatin doesn’t leave the gut, so it never enters the blood stream and doesn’t put the liver at risk of damage.
-Diflucan, Nizoral and all the other prescription antifungals can harm the liver and liver enzymes should be monitored while taking any of them.
+Diflucan and Nizoral can harm the liver and liver enzymes should be monitored while taking any of them.

 Something you want to be aware of is that Nystatin works by literally blowing up the Candida organism.
 This results in severe die off as toxins are distributed greatly throughout the body.
 Die off with Nystatin can be very, very severe.
 So severe that it is impossible for some people to endure.
 At the very least, you can expect to be pretty miserable.
 Some people are allergic or sensitive to Nystatin and unable to take it.